 There is no need for medication when it comes to this therapeutic approach.
 The entire process only relies on the use of visual stimulation along with the therapy aspect of EMDR.
 As such, this particular therapy is great for people who don’t take well to medication.
 When it comes to equipment, most therapists use a pen.
 Other EMDR equipment is used for the process, but it is not required to have successful treatment.

 Due to its simplicity and effectiveness, EMDR therapy is a great option for people struggling with addiction and past trauma.
 Eye movement desensitization and reprocessing, in combination with other treatment choices, is a great way to get solid treatment.
 North Jersey Recovery Center offers EMDR therapy along with many other treatment options.

 Other Treatment Options for Drug Addiction

 Substance abuse can have many negative effects on you and your loved ones.
 Therefore, EMDR therapy is just one of the many treatment options available to individuals that struggle with mental health and substance use disorders.

 Generally speaking, addiction treatment involves a variety of common addiction and mental health treatment options and techniques.
 At North Jersey Recovery Center, we’ll be by your side no matter what treatment option you decide is best for you.

 Common drug addiction treatment options include:

 Get Help Today at North Jersey Recovery Center!

 If you or a loved one struggles with drug or alcohol addiction, it may be time to get help.
 North Jersey Recovery Center is here to give you the best treatment for your addiction.
-We provide EMDR for addiction along with many different therapy options.
 Contact us today to learn more about our facility and resources.